ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

-### IMPORTANT: THIS FEATURE IS NOT YET AVAILABLE.
-IT WILL BE RELEASED IN THE FIRST WEEK OF OCTOBER.
-THIS PAGE IS CURRENTLY UNDER CONSTRUCTION!!
+### IMPORTANT: THIS FEATURE IS IN BETA.
+CURRENTLY IT CAN ONLY BE USED ON THE BETA BRANCH.

 <br/>